dsoellinger/IBCC-Lecture-Notes/1_Preliminaries.md

 We have multiple coordinate systems:

-- **World:** How the patient was "laying" within the scanner.
+- **World:** How the patient was "lying" within the scanner.
 - **Anotomical:** Coordinate system with respect to the planes
 - **Image:** Coordinate system of the image

 **Note:** In some cases we have to go back from the image coordinate system to the world coordinate system.
-For instance, we have a robot which operates a patient.
-Brain surgery
+For instance, if we have a robot which operates a patient (e.g. rain surgery)

 **Image Origin**
 Position of the first voxel in the anatomic coordinate space.